|Hotkey:||K or Shift-K|

 Outlines can be wire or boundary edges.

 To use Knife Project, first while in Object Mode, select the “cutting object” then add to that selection with Shift-RMB the “object to be cut”.
-Now, enter Edit Mode and press Knife Project (found in the Tool Shelf).
+Now, enter Edit Mode and press Knife Project (found in the Toolbar).

 3D View Alignment to adjust the projection axis.